-Semester Grades: The final grade will be based as follows: 90% or above will result in A, 80% or more will result in B, 70% or above will result in D. Those getting less than 60% will get an F. We will look at the distribution of the total scores and use any appropriate normalization as needed.
+Semester Grades: The final grade will be based as follows: 90% or above will result in A, 80% or more will result in B, 70% or above will result in C, 60% or above will result in D. Those getting less than 60% will get an F. We will look at the distribution of the total scores and use any appropriate normalization as needed.

-Late Assignments: Any assignment (individual or groups) must be turned in by the class time on the due date via bight space drop box (not emails).
+Late Assignments: Any assignment (individual or groups) must be turned in by the class time on the due date via Brightspace drop box (not emails).
 All late assignments (even 1-minute late) must be turned in via the Late Drop Box and will be penalized as follows:

-- One late assignment (within 1-hour of due date and time) no penalty - All other late assignments will carry following penalty structure: - o Within 1 hour of due date and time 10% penalty - o More than 1 hour but less than 24 hours of due date and time 25% penalty - o More than 24 hours but less than 48 hours of due date and time 50% penalty - o More than 48 of due date and time will not be graded (no credit)
+• One late assignment (within 1-hour of due date and time) - no penalty

+- All other late assignments will carry following penalty structure: - Within 1 hour of due date and time -10% penalty - \circ More than 1 hour but less than 24 hours of due date and time 25% penalty - More than 24 hours but less than 48 hours of due date and time -50% penalty - More than 48 of due date and time will not be graded (no credit)